Is your IT consulting or computer repair business struggling to stay afloat?

 Be sure to offer discounted rates to existing clients because this will encourage them to take advantage of other services.

 The key to a good working relationship between your firm and your clients is to manage expectations between the two parties.
 Your computer service contracts should clearly define these arrangements.
-It’s also important to pitch your services professionally and deliver the results as the client expects.
+It’s also important to pitch your services professionally and deliver the results the client expects.

 Computer service contracts are very important to your company’s stability and client retention efforts.
 What’s been your company’s experience with computer service contracts?
 Please share your thoughts in the Comments area below.

 And to follow through on the tips introduced in this short article, especially if you also work with SaaS and IaaS, be sure to enroll now in our free 7-day eCourse: Go-to-Market Strategy 101 for B2B SaaS Startups and Scaleups.

 Topics:- Managed Service Provider MSP